Žeje pri Komendi: Name

 The name of the settlement was changed from Žeje to Žeje pri Komendi in 1955.
 The name was first attested in written sources in 1322 as Seyach (and as Seach in 1348).
 The name is derived from the plural demonym *Žežane, from the verb *žeťi 'to burn'.
 The change *Žež- > *Žej- is a result of dissimilation.
 The name refers to people living on burned-over ground.
 A second possibility is that the name may be derived from some unknown noun related to Slovene žeja 'thirst', referring to an intermittent spring or dry soil.
 The settlement was known as Scheje in German in the past.

 History

 Roman-era brick has been found near the village, testifying to its settlement in antiquity.
-A village band was established in Žeje pri Komendi in the mid-18th century, conducted by the composer Jakob Frančišek Zupan (1734–1810).
+A village band was established in Žeje pri Komendi in the mid-18th century, conducted by the composer Jakob Suppan (1734–1810).
 A water main was installed in 1961.